federico-trotta/technical_articles/README.md

 # MY ARTICLES ON MEDIUM
-Here's an overview of some of my articles on Medium.
+Here's an overview of some of my articles on Medium, subdivided by category:

 ## "HOW TO"
 - [How to Study Python for Data Science](https://towardsdatascience.com/how-to-study-python-for-data-science-888a1ad649ae?source=your_stories_page-------------------------------------)